athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Sky King's Tomb/Ether Sprite.md

 #### Sprite Collections

 Ether sprites have a reputation for being thieves.
-In truth, they’re generally curious about the world and simply have a tendency to walk away with objects that don’t belong to them, not understanding the concept of ownership.
+In truth, they're generally curious about the world and simply have a tendency to walk away with objects that don't belong to them, not understanding the concept of ownership.
 As a result, ether sprites tend to have small interesting objects in their possession, such as talismans or gemstones.